-Firstly, please remember that all members of the Committee are volunteers.
-None of us have actively pursued this as a career opportunity.
+Please remember that all members of the Committee are volunteers.
 Most of us are putting much more time into our Committee roles than we are comfortable with.
 We are all parents too, and most of us get precious little time to watch our own kids during the course of the Little Athletics season because we are performing roles that help others.
 Overall the committee does a fantastic job, evidenced by the fact that our Centre is the success story of the Port Hunter Zone in terms of growing membership.
 However, like everyone, at times we make mistakes and struggle with insufficient resources which can cause delays.
 If you have a gripe about anything throughout the season the best thing to do is get involved, help out and make it better.

 Each age group is allocated a plastic bin that is carried around with that age group during the course of events.
 In that bin is a ring clip folder (Age Folder) and a clipboard (Results Folder).
 The Results Folder contains pre-printed sheets used by the Age Marshals to record the results for field events (results for track events are recorded by others at the track).
 The Age Folder contains all manner of information on the events program, how to conduct the events, how to measure etc. If you are new to Little Athletics or to our Centre, or if you are performing an Age Marshal duty for any particular age group then please take the time to look through this folder.
 It will likely put to rest many of the concerns you may have in helping out.

 Parent helpers will be required to sign on for a duty, generally for the duration of each meet.
 Those signing on will need to provide the registration number of one of their children to help us identify the relevant family.
 There is provision within our results & statistics system to record all the duties performed by all parents and analyse the level of participation by each family.